Of children, policeman and parental influence: Opinion column by Christine Flowers

 There were tears, there was anger and then came the thought that this young man’s demons were not just his alone.
 His parents had a role.

-A child can indeed be a bad seed, but far more often, he or she is a reflection of the love (or lack of it,) values (or lack of them,) and experiences lived with family.
-As the child is father to the man, so does the father (and mother, and siblings) shape the child.
+A child can indeed be a bad seed, but far more often, he or she is a reflection of the love (or lack of it,) values (or lack of them) and experiences lived with family.
+As the child is father to the man, so does the family shape the child.
 To treat humans as deracinated plants that take no nourishment from the larger garden that surrounds them is blindness, foolish libertarianism and ignorance.

 Children are clay, and the first imprints made in them are by their parents.
 My father had cruel sculptors for his tender years, people who treated the precious material in their hands as if it was trash.
 He had the ability to transcend that unjust beginning, that thwarted entrance into this miracle of a world.